silnrsi/wstr/src/content/docs/topics/fonts/evaluating-fonts.md

 lastUpdated: 2025-07-25
 ---

-Here are some visual and technical aspects of a font that can affect how well it serves a partiocular langauge or writing system.
+Here are some visual and technical aspects of a font that can affect how well it serves a particular language or writing system.

 ## Visual